InnovateAsterisk/Browser-Phone/README.md

 > Note: These files will load automatically from CDN.

+## Lib Folder Download (Off-line)
+You can download the lib folder containing all related library files: https://dtd6jl0d42sve.cloudfront.net/lib/lib.zip

+> Note: These files are provided "as-is" for your convenience.
+Each library folder may contain its own licence and terms of use please refer to the original license holder for more details.

 ## Step-by-step Guide

 You can follow the How-to video to achieve the outcome for this project: